-Tortoises are considered unfriendly and aloof.
-However, they can be loving and affectionate in their own unique way, so you can make tortoises care about you if you do the right things.
+Tortoises are considered reclusive and aloof.
+However, they can be loving and affectionate animals in their way, so you can get tortoises to care about you if you do the right things.

 The way tortoises show affection is different from the way mammals do.
-To know if your tortoise loves you, forget what you know about affection and look at things from your tortoise’s perspective.
+To know if a tortoise loves you, forget what you know about affection and look at things from the tortoise’s perspective.

 Can Tortoises Love You?